wildfly-extras/wildfly-mcp/wildfly-mcp-server/README.md

 - `name`: The deployment name.
 Optional, defaults to the last portion of the deploymentPath.
 - `runtime-name`: The runtime name for the deployment.
 Optional, defaults to the last portion of the deploymentPath.

+### undeployWildFlyApplication
+Undeploy an application from the WildFly server running on the provided host and port arguments.
+If the application doesn't exist, an error is returned.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+Optional, `localhost` is used by default.
+- `port`: The port the WildFly server is listening on.
+Optional, `9990` is used by default.
+- `name`: The name of the deployment to undeploy.

 ## Available prompts

 Prompts are pre-built complex questions that you can invoke from your chat bot.